Attendance & Reporting Absence

 Please support the school by:

-- Informing school immediately of any changes to your contact telephone number and/or address (this is very important if we need to contact you in an emergency also)
+- Informing school immediately of any changes to your contact telephone number and/or address (this is very important if we need to contact you in an emergency)

-- Please telephone the school before 9.30am on the FIRST day of your child’s absence and every day after that
+- Please telephone the school or email the office before 9am on the FIRST day of your child’s absence and every day after that

 Telephone: 0115 961 0580

-- There is also a facility to notify us of your child’s absence via the Netherfield App.
-This can be downloaded from the App Store or Google Play
+- There is also a facility to notify us of your child’s absence via the Piota App.
+This can be downloaded for free from the App Store or Google Play

 Daily absence notifications from parents/carers are requested to ensure safeguarding procedures are followed.
 If you do not notify school of your child’s absence an attendance officer will make contact with you.
-This will either be by telephone or a personal visit with the Headteacher.
+This will either be by telephone or a personal home visit with the Head or Deputy Headteacher.

-School begins at 8.45am, if your child arrives after this time you will be required to sign in the ‘Changes to Register’ file at Reception and give a reason for being late.
-If your child is late more than once per half term, they may not be invited to attend Cinema Club and may miss out on other attendance trips and rewards.
+School begins at 8.45am, if your child arrives after this time you will be required to sign your child in at the school office, stating the reason for being late.

-Registers are monitored regularly by Mrs Balfe and Mrs Roper, our Home/School Liaison and Targeted Support (previously known as Education Welfare).
-These officers will visit parents where attendance and lateness is of a significant concern.
+Registers are monitored regularly by Mrs Balfe, our Home/School Liaison and the Local Authority Enforcement Team.
+Mrs Balfe and the Head or Deputy Headteacher will visit parents where attendance and lateness is of a significant concern.

 Holidays During Term Time